shakram02/prayer-times-slack-bot/README.md

 > the script is meant to be run as a background task, so it keeps scheduling tasks and doesn't exit on it's own.

 ### Thank you!
-Idea and setup steps credits go to [Sholat-Prayer-Times-Slack](https://github.com/ainunnajib/Sholat-Prayer-Times-Slack/)
+Idea and setup steps credits go to Sholat-Prayer-Times-Slack by [ainunnajib](https://github.com/ainunnajib)

 Deidicated to Rubikal LLC. :house:, I developed this script when I was there and they welcomed the idea once I asked to deploy it on their servers, and they didn't mind that I own the script and release as opensource code.